janva/generator-janva-webapp/README.md

 ```

 If you get errors of the kind `EACCESS` or `EPERM`  you're probably storing your node packages in folder accessible only by sudo.
 Using sudo to install packages, as workaround, is not recommended.
 Instead you can create a local folder for your own packages, add that folder to your path and set the npm prefix to that folder.
 If
-your not getting any error you can skip this step.
+your not getting any errors (or still prefer to use sudo) you can skip this step.
 Also it might be a good idea to back up your `.bashrc` file in your home  directory.

 ```bash
 mkdir ${HOME}/npm-global